sourcehut-mirrors/chawan/doc/troubleshooting.md

 ## How do I view text files with wrapping?

-By default, text files are not auto-wrapped, so viewing plain text files that were not wrapped properly by the authors is somewhat annoying.
+By default, Chawan does not automatically wrap text files, which makes viewing plain text files that were not wrapped by its authors uncomfortable.

 A workaround is to add this to your [config](config.md#keybindings)'s `[page]` section: